Melania Trump And Donald Trump Marriage Secret Revealed By High School Friend

-The marriage between United States President Donald Trump and former model Melania Trump has had its fair share of scrutiny and criticism, from claims that Melania is being held captive to rumors that they aren’t in love at all.
+The marriage between United States president Donald Trump and former model Melania Trump has had its fair share of scrutiny and criticism, from claims that Melania is being held captive, to rumors that they aren’t in love at all.
 Despite such suspicions lingering online, the first couple has maintained tight-lipped about their marriage, and rightly so.

 There have been previous reports that claim Melania Trump is a rather unhappy first lady which resulted in separate bedrooms for the first couple.
 According to Life Style and Mag, it is a given that Melania and Donald live 200 miles away since the president resides in the White House, while the first lady opted to stay in Trump Tower.
-However, rumors suggest that on the rare occasion that the two are to spend the night in the same city, they still sleep in separate quarters.
+However, rumors suggest that in the rare occasion that the two are to spend the night in the same city, they still sleep in separate quarters.

 Fortunately, such rumors are continuously being slammed as Melania Trump clearly states that she is staying in Trump Tower only until the end of the school year.
-Looking back, one might recall that the decision to stay behind in New York City was inspired by Barron Trump’s need to finish the school year.
-Apparently, Melania Trump prioritizes being a mother above all else — thus her urge to ease young Barron Trump into the rough transition that is his father’s rise to the presidency.
+Looking back, it can be recalled that the decision to stay behind in New York City was inspired by Barron Trump’s need to finish the school year.
+Apparently, Melania Trump prioritizes being a mother above all else, thus her urge to ease young Barron Trump into the rough transition that is his father’s rise to the presidency.

 Despite all the claims regarding Melania Trump’s state of happiness and the validity of her marriage to Donald Trump, there have been reports favoring the first couple’s marriage.
 According to Daily Star, there is a reason why Donald Trump married Melania, and why he has stayed with her all these years.